kennethd/kennethd.github.io/_posts/2019-04-20-elder-john-crandall.markdown

 [vol. 2](https://archive.org/details/elderjohncrandal00cran_1/page/n9)

-I do not intend to repeat the entire work, only portions interesting to my own lineage, and notes regarding conflicts with other sources.
+I do not intend to repeat the entire work, only portions interesting to my own lineage, and even then, with a focus on notes regarding conflicts with other sources.
 Transcripts are based on archive.org's 2018 digitized text.

 Rodger Crandall's work on his
 [Crandall Genealogy](/genealogy/crandall/2019/04/16/crandallgenealogy-com.html)